abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Find and list specific files and/or directory recursively
-Let a directory with path /a/b/c/ contains
+Let a directory with path /a/b/c/ contain main.c, meta.c, ab.c, a.h and ab.h

   $ ls /a/b/c
-  main.c meta.c a.h b.h ab.h
+  main.c meta.c ab.c a.h ab.h
   $ cd /
   Tes@Linux /
+  $ l *.c
+  /a/b/c/main.c
+  /a/b/c/meta.c
+  /a/b/c/ab.c
   $ l *.h
   /a/b/c/a.h
-  /a/b/c/b.h
   /a/b/c/ab.h
-  $ l ?.h
-  /a/b/c/a.h
-  /a/b/c/b.h

-Let's have more
+Let's add more under it
   $ ls /a/b/c/d/e
   menu.c memo.h cd.h
   Tes@Linux /